engin100/980/labs/lab-1.md

 - [ ] A picture of your breadboard with an external LED on it being lit up while plugged into an Arduino.
 (You'll receive full points for submitting this.
 We will simply be using it to give feedback on color coding in preparation for stricter grading in later labs.)
 - [ ] A photo of your breadboard (unplugged from your computer) in its broken state.
+- [ ] A photo of the voltage divider circuit you made in class
 - [ ] Written post-lab answers for questions 1-3.
 - [ ] 2 circuit diagrams (i.e., schematics) in total for post-lab questions 2 and 3.